This policy was updated on 18 June 2019. Historic versions can be obtained by contacting us.

 Information we may collect from you

-We may collect and process the following data about you:
+We may collect and process the following data from you:

-- If you contact us, we may keep a record of that correspondence and your contact details.
+If you contact us, we may keep a record of that correspondence and your contact details.
 We may use these contact details in order to contact you in the future;

-- We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them;
+We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them;

-- Details of your visits to our site including, but not limited to, the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time), products you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks and mouse-overs) and methods used to browse away from the page and any phone number used to call our customer service number;
+Details of your visits to our site including, but not limited to, the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time), products you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks and mouse-overs) and methods used to browse away from the page and any phone number used to call our customer service number;

 Technical information, including the Internet protocol (IP) address used to connect your computer to the internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform.